nasa/cFS/UsingGit.md

     git config --global user.name <YOUR USERNAME HERE>
     git config --gloval user.email <YOUR EMAIL HERE>

+I would also highly recommend setting up an SSH key for easier access to the remote server (not having to type in your username/password each time).
+See the **Adding an SSH Key** section at the end of this file.

 Assuming you have the most recent version of cFS (if not, see the README.md), if the master version you're working off of has been updated with commits, you can load those by using

     git pull